 Firstly, it streamlines the education process.
 Marking work is easier and quicker, especially with self-marking quizzes and tests.
 Plus, as we’ve mentioned above, messages, work setting and submission, and results are now all in one place.

 Technology has the potential to engage and motivate learners more than ever before – and with an intuitive learning management system, you could see interaction and subsequently results improve.
-In particular, features that motivate learners – such as the Mozilla Open Badges system that can be used in Moodle – incentivise achievement and can make learning fun.
+In particular, features that motivate learners – such as the Mozilla Open Badges system that can be used in Totara – incentivise achievement and can make learning fun.

 You can also track activity on your learning management system, from how many times a particular student has logged in, to who has completed the work you have set.
 This ability to track and record data also means things like test results are automatically collated and stored in one location – so they’re easier for you to access and review.